Rhayader: Amenities

 Tourism and agriculture are the most important industries locally.
 Walkers and cyclists are drawn to Rhayader for the abundance of trails and bridleways surrounding the town, which is the gateway to a massive complex of reservoirs and dams (The Elan Valley).
 This vast area is home to some of Britain's rarest wildlife and plants, including red kites, along with magnificent feats of engineering.

 There are a number of hotels, bed and breakfasts and campsites to accommodate the large number of visitors that travel to the area all year round.

 Rhayader is also home to a community founded art and heritage complex which includes a museum and gallery, a leisure centre, numerous parks and all the amenities expected of a larger town.
-Potter Phil Rogers has his studio in Rhayader.
-There are an abundance of shops, cash facilities, restaurants, takeaways and supermarkets catering to both the local population and visitors to the area.
+Potter Phil Rogers had his studio in Rhayader.
+There are shops, cash facilities, restaurants, takeaways and supermarkets catering to both the local population and visitors to the area.

 Rhayader is also renowned for being the town with the highest concentration of pubs and drinking establishments, per capita, in the UK, with one to each 173 people.

 In nearby Nant-glas, across the river Wye from the village of Llanwrthwl, the Living Willow Theatre, an open-air theatre constructed of living willow trees, was opened in 2007.